Snail Pace Transformations

 More Time To Study How To Be A Better Blogger

-I ordered the Ultimate Bundle for bloggers last year and although I have read all the eBooks in it, I have yet to take the video driven courses.
-Spending less time creating content will allow me to take these courses which will help me improve in areas as a blogger that I need help in.
-Areas such as how to grow a Facebook page, how to increase my SEO ratings and how to design a better blog.
+I ordered the Ultimate Bundle for bloggers last year, and although I have read all the eBooks in it, I have yet to take the video-driven courses.
+Spending less time creating content will allow me to take these courses, which will help me improve in areas as a blogger I need help in.
+Areas such as how to grow a Facebook page, how to increase my SEO ratings, and how to design a better blog.

 The End Result

-More pageviews leads to more profit, which means you have more money to hire help to create an even better blog reader experience–plus you also get more money for your own personal use, making blogging even more rewarding.
+More pageviews lead to more profit, which means you have more money to hire to help create an even better blog reader experience–plus you also get more money for your own personal use, making blogging even more rewarding.

 So who is joining me in making the switch to slow blogging?
 What do you think is the best advantage and why?
 Let me know in the comment section.